 Impacts to Water Tables

 This large meadow (at right) has an excellent stand of Great Basin Wild Rye and other deep rooted vegetation, that can access the wetted zone above the water table.
 The water table is shallow here.
-With dramatically increased pumping the water table will drop.
+With dramatically increased pumping the water table will likely drop.

 Impacts to the Land